 Now that face recognition makes sense, make sure you look out for telling signs that the tech on your phone is the best out there:

 - Test it in different lighting conditions.
-See if your face recognition program works swiftly with poor light around or outside, when the sun is shining
+See if your face recognition program works swiftly with poor light around or outside, when the sun is shining.
+Sophisticated face recognition technologies should be able to work just fine with a hat on or a scarf around your neck.
+See the kind of obstructions FotoNation’s algorithm is able to ignore and still recognize your facial features.

 - See if it can recognize your face even when you’re not looking straight at the sensor.
 Smile, frown and slightly move your head at different angles to check its response time and accuracy